Quantum Vision Clustering: Related Work

 \section{Related Work}

-\textbf{Quantum Computing}: Quantum algorithms have been developed to solve problems that are otherwise too slow to solve on classical computers.
-Examples include Shor's Algorithm to factor large integers \cite{shor1999polynomial}, Grover's Algorithm for searching \cite{grover1996fast}, and the Deutsch-Josza algorithm for determining whether a black box function is constant or balanced \cite{deutsch1992rapid}.

-A class of discrete optimization problems known as Quadratic Unconstrained Binary Optimization problems is particularly amenable to a technique known as Adiabatic Quantum computing.
-This paper investigates how classical computing and Adiabatic Quantum computing can be combined for Visual Clustering by formulating it as a QUBO problem.
-Other researchers have used the strategy of solving QUBO problems with Adiabatic Quantum computing for tasks like cluster assignment, robust fitting, and $k$-means clustering. \cite{zaech2022adiabatic, doan2022hybrid, arthur2021balanced}
+\textbf{Quantum Machine Learning}: Quantum machine learning algorithms have been recently developed to solve problems that are too slow to solve on classical computers \cite{kerenidis2019q, cerezo2022challenges, nguyen2024theory, schatzki2024theoretical} A class of discrete optimization problems known as Quadratic Unconstrained Binary Optimization problems is particularly amenable to a technique known as Adiabatic Quantum computing.
+This paper investigates how classical computing and Adiabatic Quantum computing can be unified to solve the Visual Clustering problem by formulating it in an end-to-end QUBO framework.
+Prior studies have used the strategy of solving QUBO problems with Adiabatic Quantum computing for tasks like cluster assignment, robust fitting, and $k$-means clustering. \cite{zaech2022adiabatic, doan2022hybrid, arthur2021balanced}

-\textbf{Deep Clustering}: Clustering is a crucial tool for data analytics; deep clustering refers to applying deep learning methods to clustering.
-Classical methods for clustering such as density-based clustering, centroid-based clustering, distribution-based clustering, ensemble clustering, etc. \cite{ren2022deep} display limited performance on complex datasets.
-Deep neural networks seek to map complex data to a feature space where it becomes easier to cluster. \cite{ren2022deep} Modern deep clustering methods have focused on Graph Convolutional Neural Networks (GCN) and Transformers \cite{Lopes_2023_WACV, bo2020structural, ling2022vision}.